GUM DISEASE – IT’S NO LAUGHING MATTER

 Treatment of gingivitis can reverse the condition.
 If the disease process is allowed to continue then bone loss can occur, eventually leading to loosening of the teeth.

 The purpose of hygiene therapy is to stop the disease process and prevent it from progressing any further.
-We will involve you in the success of your treatment, by helping you understand the disease process and how you can be proactive in managing your oral health.
+Read more about our hygiene therapy treatment and treatment of gingivitis.

 In some instances, we may place a tiny chip into your gum, in a location which is particularly troublesome.
 Over a period of 12 weeks, this slowly delivers a dose of antiseptic called chlorhexidine to discourage the bacteria from reproducing.